AmithBV0606/Docker/README.md

 Now run the same command i.e `docker run -p 5173:5173 react-app`.

-This will work, but there's another problem.
+- This will work, but there's another problem.
 Whenever we make some changes in our code, the changes won't be there on the app that is running on the port 5173.

+- This happens because when we build the docker image and run the container, the code is then copied into that container.

-In order to overcome this issue we need to further adjust our command.
+- In order to overcome this issue we need to further adjust our command.

 **Final command to dockerize our react-app**